digital-work-lab/literature-review-seminar/slides/01-goals.md

 - Background section (WHAT / if applicable)

-    - Definition of key concepts / presentation of the framework to be used to organize the review, presentation of the theory at the center of the review, etc.
+    - Definition of key concepts/presentation of the framework to be used to organize the review, presentation of the theory at the center of the review, etc.

 - Methods